MicrosoftDocs/SupportArticles-docs/support/windows-server/installing-updates-features-roles/fix-windows-update-errors.md

    - CBS MUM Missing: The `Microsoft-Windows-Client-Features-Package` is missing a required MUM file.
    - CSI Manifest Corruption: There were two instances of manifest corruption.
 One was fixed `(wow64_microsoft-windows-audio-mmecore-acm)`, and the other `(wow64_microsoft-windows-audio-volumecontrol)` remains corrupt.

-3. To Get the repair files, see NewArticleWillLink for another option on fixing errors in the Cbs.logs
+3. To get the repair files, see NewArticleWillLink for another option on fixing errors in the _Cbs.log_.

 ## Data collection